Labor and Delivery

 Newborn nursery

-To promote the mother-infant bonding process, we encourage mothers to room-in with their infant.
+To promote mother-infant bonding, we encourage mothers to room-in with their infants.

 The nursery offers large viewing windows for siblings/families of babies, bassinets, and state-of-the-art equipment for premature babies or for those needing additional medical attention.